CIA Identifies Russians Who Gave DNC Emails to WikiLeaks

-Top U.S. intelligence official, James Clapper, said he was "even more resolute" that Russia staged cyber attacks during the election campaign
+Top U.S. intelligence official, James Clapper, said he was "even more resolute" that Russia staged cyber attacks during the election campaign+ READ ARTICLE

 (WASHINGTON) — The CIA has identified Russian officials who fed material hacked from the Democratic National Committee and party leaders to Wikileaks at the direction of Russian President Vladimir Putin through third parties, according to a new U.S. intelligence report, senior U.S. officials said on Thursday.